Good Stuff, for All Students

 One, Two, Three, Four – Tip: Create a calendar reminder now for the next three years.
 Aid eligibility is an annual process.
 Returning students must reapply for need-based aid each year, by February 1.
-If a family’s financial circumstances change (such as having fewer family members enrolled in undergraduate students in college in future years), then aid eligibility will likely be reduced.
+When a family’s financial circumstances change, then aid eligibility also changes.
+(For example, if fewer siblings will be enrolled as undergraduate students in college in future years, then the remaining enrolled student’s aid eligibility will likely be reduced for those years.)
 Use the Net Price Calculator to project your likely future aid eligibility if you anticipate such changes.

 Current merit scholarship recipients with any questions should visit Wake Forest Scholars.

 Athletic scholarship recipients should contact Athletics Compliance at 336.758.3992 with any questions.

 Taxes – Are scholarships taxable?
 Am I required to file a tax return?
 Find answers.

 Veterans Education Benefits – We are your link to the VA.

 RDS – Complete the Residency Determination Service online interview if you are receiving aid from the State of North Carolina.

 Summer School Aid – Student Financial Aid does not provide scholarship assistance for summer study.